Websoft9Archive/ansible-memcached/docs/else-faq.md

 #### What is the Memcached client?

-Memcached client is a program used to communicate with Memcached-Server, you can run the command `memcached -h` to show the help
+Memcached does not provide specific client.
+However, standard tools like telnet are enough to test container.
+Under Linux it is possible to connect by CLI command.
+We can invoke telnet from host machine, to connect to running Memcached server

+#### Can I use `memcached -h` to configure Memcached?

+No, this deployment use Docker for Memcached, if you want to configure Memcached, refer to [Commandline Arguments](/solution-cli.md#commandline-arguments)

 #### Does Memcached need a password to log in?

 No password authentication required

 #### Is there a web-GUI tool for Memcached?

-No

-#### Is it possible to modify the source path of Memcached?

 Yes